mattmorgante/laravel-vegaroo/readme.md

 * ToDo:
 - WHY is there nutritional information online but not on dev??
 Investigate
+- Setup .env file to work with config/database.php
+- Outline health article more beautifully/organized
 - Finish 16 meals fully (including prices!)
 - counter? http://considerveganism.com/counter/